KomodoPlatform/developer-docs/docs/basic-docs/start-here/learning-launchpad/learning-path-outline.md

 The first is a developer who intends to utilize Komodo technology only as it is provided to them.
 This is the most common type of developer we expect in the Komodo ecosystem.

 This developer likely intends to utilize Komodo software to release a blockchain product that either stands alone, or compliments another software product the developer is creating.

 For example, this developer could be involved with the creation of a blockchain-based asset for a business they are building.
 This developer expects an audience to purchase and trade these assets, and the audience may utilize Komodo's white-label software for asset management.

-As another example, this type of developer could be building a web application that integrates with blockchain technology.
+As another example, this type of developer could be building software for a web application that integrates with blockchain technology.
 The developer could be utilizing Antara Modules, such as [<b>Oracles,</b>](../../../basic-docs/antara/antara-api/oracles.html#introduction) to securely record data that is relevant to or even created by their audience.
 Once the data is recorded, the developer could display this information on their website, for simple gameplay enhancements or data-driven storytelling.

 ##### The Advanced Komodo Developer

-The advanced Komodo developer intends both to use the Komodo software as it is provided to them, and also to add in their own customized functionality beyond the scope of the default software.
+The advanced Komodo developer intends both to use the Komodo software as it is provided to them, and also to add in their own customized functionality beyond the scope of the normal software.
 This developer is highly skilled in a mainstream programming language, such as C/C++, and is prepared to thoroughly understand and manipulate blockchain software.

 For example, this developer may intend to build customized Antara Modules to add to the consensus mechanism of their Smart Chain.
 These customized modules could create unique and fully playable blockchain-based games of a complexity level similar to [<b>this Komodo-based Roguelike game</b>](../../../basic-docs/antara/antara-tutorials/rogue-module-tutorial.html#introduction), or [<b>this Komodo-based version of Sudoku.</b>](../../../basic-docs/antara/antara-api/sudoku.html)